 I didn’t want anyone else to ever feel that hopeless and alone, so after I got better I wrote the book Chronic Pain Recovery: A Practical Guide to Putting Your Life Back Together After Everything Has Fallen Apart.

 It’s the first book from the trenches of chronic pain, for people in the trenches of chronic pain—full of advice you can actually use, written in a language you can understand.

 No medical jargon.
 No agendas.
 Just page after page of accessible and affordable ideas for pain recovery that have worked for people just like you, incorporating more than five years of research, testing, and experimentation.

 Chronic Pain Recovery is organized into five focus areas: body, mind, support network, lifestyle, and acceptance.
 Once you’ve chosen ideas from each of the areas to try, use the book’s customizable toolkit to combine them into a recovery plan for yourself.

 Whether you’re new to chronic pain, (Welcome to the club!) been battling it for decades, or are looking for new ideas to try because you’re worried your prescription opioids might be taken away, Chronic Pain Recovery will give you tools to put your life back together again.
-To learn more check out the Resources page.

 Social Media Etiquette